Trade directory · Wahpeton metro · North Dakota

 2

-File electrical contractor application with ND State Electrical Board including experience verification, education transcripts, and application fees
+File application with ND State Electrical Board including experience documentation, fees ($75-$150 depending on class), and completed background check authorization.

 3